dragos-tudor/backend-security/README.md

       * *ExchangeCodeForTokens* - exchange with the authorization server the authentication code for the access [and refresh] tokens [remote].
       * *AccessUserInfo* - using access token gets from the authorization server the user informations [remote].
     - signin: after oauth authentication step for succedded *AuthenticationResult* the signin func is called [eg. *SiginInCookie^, *SignInBearerToken*].
 Signin func is set on oauth endpoints registration.
-  - after callback redirection next requests will goes through the *local authentication process*.
+  - after callback redirection next requests will goes to the *local authentication process*.

 ### Remarks
 - *completely* rewritten authentication mechanism.